 [00:40:47] John Moe: For more about Felicia Day, please consult the entire internet.
 Our program exists because people donate.
 People support our show.
 If you have done that already, thank you.
 You are help getting this program out in the world, and it's helping people.
 If you haven't joined yet, it's easy to do.
 Just go to MaximumFun.org/join.
+MaximumFun.org/join.
 Find a level that works for you, and then select Depresh Mode from the list of shows.
 Be sure to stop by our merchandise store.
 We've got all sorts of cool things-t-shirts and mugs and Depresh Mode sweatpants, which are funny to me.
-That's at
+That's at MaxFunStore.com.

-MaxFunStore.com.
 Be sure to hit subscribe.
 Give us five stars.
 Write rave reviews.
 That helps us a lot.

 The Suicide and Crisis Lifeline is available 24/7 for free in the United States by calling 988.
 988, easy 3 numbers to remember: 988.
 The Crisis Text Line, also free and always available.
 Text "home" to 741741.
-Our Instagram is openreshPod.
-Our Twitter is also openreshPod.
+Our Instagram is @DepreshPod.
+Our Twitter is also <a href=@DepreshPod.
 If you're on Facebook, look up our mental health discussion group, Preshies.
 Our Depresh Mode newsletter is available on Substack.
 Search that up.
-I'm on Twitter and Instagram, at openreshPod.
-Search that up.
-I'm on Twitter and Instagram, at openreshPod. depreshmode omenreshPod.
-Search that up.
-I'm on Twitter and Instagram, at openreshPod.
-Our Depresh openreshPod.
-Our Depresh
+I'm on Twitter and Instagram, at <a href=@JohnMoe, with an H. Please use our electric mail address, depreshmode@maximumfun.org, to get in touch with us.